 What is Shortened Time and Date?

-Shortened time and date means your computer shows a simpler, shorter version of the clock and calendar on the taskbar.
-It saves space and looks cleaner.
+Shortened time and date means your computer displays a simpler, shorter version of the clock and calendar on your taskbar.
+It saves space on your screen and makes everything look cleaner.

 Who Can Use This?

-This feature is in a newer Windows 11 update (build 22635.3790 in the Beta Channel).
+This feature is available in Windows 11 build 22635.3790 and newer.
 It’s hidden by default, but you can turn it on using a free tool called ViVeTool.

 How to Enable Shortened Time and Date Step-by-Step